The True Cost of Manual Job Management for NZ Tradies

 More importantly, chasing payments takes time and emotional energy.
 Every overdue invoice is a phone call you don't want to make, a conversation that feels awkward, a client relationship that gets slightly worse because money's involved.

-**ArcChase automates payment reminders.** Friendly, professional, systematic.
-Day 7: gentle reminder.
-Day 14: polite follow-up.
-Day 30: firmer request.
+**ArcChase runs your payment reminders for you.** Friendly, professional, systematic.
+A gentle reminder first, then a polite follow-up, then a firmer request, all on a steady cadence.
 Clients pay faster because they're being reminded consistently.
 You don't have to chase anyone.
 The money just arrives.

 The Error Cost (The One That Stings)